Xuanwo/blog/content/2023/04-rust-std-fs-slower-than-python.md

 The C version is also slower than Python!
 Does python have magic?

-## C is slower than Python with specified offset!
+## C is slower than Python without specified offset!

 At this time, [@lilydjwg](https://github.com/lilydjwg) has joined the discussion and noticed a difference in the memory region offset between C and Python.